 - Combine the sugar, vanilla bean and 2 oz.
 (1/4 cup) of water in a small saucepan.
 Bring to a simmer over medium-high heat and stir until sugar dissolves.
 Transfer the pan from the heat and rest for 5 minutes.
 Carefully remove the vanilla bean, rinse, dry and reserve it to use again.
 Add bourbon to syrup and chill until very cold.

 - Add 1 oz.
-(2 tablespoons) bourbon syrup to champagne flutes or coupes.
+(2 Tbsp.) bourbon syrup to champagne flutes or coupes.
 Top with champagne and garnish with a skewered cherry and orange peel.
 Serve immediately.